Mowbray Scholars Program

 - Financial support to follow your dreams

 Mowbray Scholars enjoy generous financial support that enables them to pursue educational goals anywhere in the world.
 Mowbray Scholars receive $7,500 to use over two semesters (usually during the summers) preceding graduation for research and international engagement experiences.

 - A network of friends that will last

 Mowbray Scholars meet other outstanding students with diverse backgrounds and interests.
 Scholars gather informally to share experiences and plan activities that express the spirit and values of the group.
 They also attend cultural and educational events together both on and off-campus.

 All students who have been invited to the Honors College for fall semester are eligible to apply for the Mowbray Scholars Program.
-Students interested in applying should send a one to two paragraph statement of interest to Charles Cotton III, Admissions Counselor and Coordinator of Intercultural Initiatives, at email@example.com by March 6 of their senior year of high school.
-Students' statements and MSU applications will be reviewed; finalists will be interviewed by Skype or phone.
+Students interested in applying should send a one to two paragraph statement of interest to firstname.lastname@example.org by March 6th at 11:59 PM EST. Students’ statements and MSU applications will be reviewed; finalists will be interviewed by Skype or phone.

 Mowbray Program Coordinator:

 Mowbray Scholars have recently used their scholarships to support a diverse set of study abroad and research programs, including:

 - Intensive Japanese language study in Japan